inductiva/datasets-generation/README.md

 ### File: download_simulations.py

 This file downloads and postprocesses the results of the wind tunnel simulations.
-It gets data such as force coefficients, pressure fields, and streamlines, and organizes them into structured files based on dataset splits (train, validation, test).
+It gets data such as force coefficients, pressure fields, and streamlines.

 #### Flags:
 -  debug: Enable debug mode (default: False).